Recognizing People in Photos Through Private On-Device Machine Learning

 2 cents is all I have

-I chose not to dive deep into the How and focus more in the What reacting to this very good research by Apple.
-The challenges in defining "accuracy", not to say reaching it, in a chaotic environment like a Photos gallery of A person are only getting deeper the more you look at it.
+I chose not to dive deep into the How and focus more in the What reacting to this very good and important research by Apple.
+The challenges in defining "accuracy", not to say reaching it, in a chaotic environment like a Photos gallery of A person are only getting worse the more you look at it.

-Working at PostPro we reached a similar conclusion as Apple did in this research; the main one is that sacrifices should be made all across the board in order to reach just a fraction of your end goal.
+Working at PostPro we reached a similar conclusion as Apple did in this research; It's that sacrifices should be made all across the board in order to reach just a fraction of your end goal, and reach user satisfaction.